tmtsoftware/csw/docs/src/main/create-component.md

 When the `onSubmit` hook is called, it is the responsibility of component developers to update the status of the received command in the `CommandResponseManager` as it changes.
 The instance of commandResponseManager is provided in `ComponentHandlers` which should be injected in any worker actor or other actor/class created for the component.

-More details on methods available in `CommandResponseManager` can be referred @ref:[here](./framework.md#managing-command-state).
+More details on methods available in `CommandResponseManager` can be found @ref:[here](./framework.md#managing-command-state).

 ## Building and Running component in standalone mode

 Once the component is ready, it is started using the `ContainerCmd` object in standalone mode.
-The details about starting the `ContainerCmd` in standalone mode can be referred [here](https://tmtsoftware.github.io/csw-prod/framework/deploying-components.html).
+The details about starting the `ContainerCmd` in standalone mode can be found [here](https://tmtsoftware.github.io/csw-prod/framework/deploying-components.html).

 To run the component using the deployment package, perform the following steps: